This is the real business of what do and love – this is the pointy end of the fun part.

 Authorised Test Pilot (ATP)

 As part of SAAA’s enhanced Flight Operations support program, we aiming to increase the numbers of test pilots willing to assist Members in bring their pride and joys into the air for the first time.
-Part of this program will include formalising the appointment of these dedicated pilots as Authorised Test Pilots (ATPs).
+The SAAA Authorised Test Pilots (ATPs) are FSAs endorsed to provide this important service to SAAA Members.
+Find out who and where!

 We strongly urge Members to consider the option to engage an experienced pilot, who is experienced test flying operations.
 The statistics show the exposure on early flights to be high as a function of pilot capability and low airframe time.
 So, unless you are a very experienced pilot, confident you can handle emergency situations and make unemotional operational decisions, a test pilot would a sensible pathway.